255BITS/smartcash/doc/README.md

 Intro
 ---------------------
-smartcash is is firstever cryptocurrency in the world that intrgrate Zerocoin extention ( http://zerocoin.org ) to make transactions in Blockchain truly anonimity and merge mineable with Vertcoin and a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
+Bitcoin is a free open source peer-to-peer electronic cash system that is completely decentralized, without the need for a central server or trusted parties.
 Users hold the crypto keys to their own money and transact directly with each other, with the help of a P2P network to check for double-spending.